zenifold/v4/content/about/index.md

 I am currently helping fine-tune a startup called [CraniumTap](https://www.craniumtap.com/), where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+Here are a few technologies and tools I've been working with recently: